saidsabri010/AFP-2020-PHP-PROJECT-1/Docs/FunctionalSpec.md

 5. Friedrichs Wade David
 6. Silabela Mxolisi

-We have agreed to develop a blog application,the application will let the user to become a blogger by allowing them to post thier content,Currently we are working on documentation which is an integral part of our application.This will give us ideas so that we will have a better understanding when it comes to implementation of our project.
+We have agreed to develop a blog application,the application will let the user to become a blogger by allowing them to post thier content.
+Currently we are working on documentation which is an integral part of our application.This will give us ideas so that we will have a better understanding when it comes to implementation of our project.

 ## UI Plan